 If you never receive the earn out payment because the targets were not met, you have an allowable capital loss for CGT purposes.
 You can set that loss against other capital gains in the same year or carry it forward.

-The loss is calculated as the market value you originally attributed to the right to receive the earn out.
-If you used a s.280 election, the loss arises in the year the right to payment expires, and the amount is whatever you would have received had the target been met.
+The loss is calculated as the market value you originally attributed to the right to receive the earn out at completion.
+The loss arises in the tax year the right to payment expires and equals the difference between that attributed value and the actual cash received (which may be zero).

 This is a common area of confusion.
 Sellers often assume that a missed target means no tax consequence.
 In reality, if you used the market value approach and overvalued the earn out, you may have overpaid CGT upfront and need to claim a loss to recover it.